 If the stock market yields a higher return, then why not just invest all of your savings in the stock market?
-Closer examination of the chart above shows that from year to year, the return is not stable or predictable.
+You can see from the chart above that from year to year, the return is not stable or predictable.
 Some years, your investment might grow by double digits and other years, such as in 2008 and 2009, it could actually lose value.

 Because of this volatility it’s important to build a cash fund of 6 to 12 months of expenses before introducing investments into your financial strategy.
 The exception to this rule is to contribute enough to your employer retirement account to earn the company match, which is essentially free money that will grow over time.

-Now that we know why an investment portfolio is a powerful part of your long-term strategy, next time, we’ll discuss the key types of investments available to you.
+Now that we know why an investment portfolio is a powerful part of your long-term strategy, let’s look at the key types of investments available to you.